wvanderwey/ROP/ROP-output-details.md

 ```

 The reads failed QC are filtered out and the remaining reads are passed to the next step of the ROP analysis.
-In case you are interested in unmapped reads with reads failed QC filtered, please use --dev option to save the afterQC.fastq

 ### lostHumanReads directory